awillats/circuit-visualizer-p5/README.md

 # Feature requests:
+- [ ] have data generation, but currently only works with pure sources
+    - can't handle reciprocal nodes as upstream sources
+    - probably depends on (cycle-compatible) topological sort for resolution

+- [ ] have adjacency measure as anonymous function that can be reused? or non-anonymous is fine too ...
+- [ ] topological sort -> y position
+- [ ] print to console control severance score!
+    - [ ] just requires rowSum, colSum, matSum
 - [x] visualize where we're controlling
     - diamond around node?
     - [x] used rotating circle segments
-- [ !] in / out degree quant & viz
+- [~] in / out degree quant & viz
+    - should we color / size by 1st order degree?
+    - or reachable degree?
+    - calculate betweenness?

     - this helps build intuition for which points are good to intervene
     - cytoscape scales nodes by total degree
+    -

 - [!!!] - actually! this phase propogation thing is what we want to do instead of reachability(Unidirect(M)) which doesn't identify "common cause" correlation